heroku/devcenter-ios-api/README.md

 If you push up your app and it crashes (`heroku ps` shows state `crashed`), check your logs with `heroku logs` to find out what went wrong.

-### Failed to require a sourcefile
+### Failed to require a source file

-If your Sinatra app failed to require a sourcefile, chances are good you’re running Ruby 1.9.1 or 1.8 in your local environment.
+If your Sinatra app failed to require a source file, chances are good you’re running Ruby 1.9.1 or 1.8 in your local environment.
 The load paths have changed in Ruby 1.9.
 Port your app forward to Ruby 1.9.2 making certain it works locally before trying to push to Cedar again.

 ### Unable to build Xcode project